 The only web constant is change.
 Stylistic debates continue ("Is it E-mail, e-mail, or email?").
 Style manuals will help, but the most important style and usage point, one that cannot be emphasized enough, is consistency.
 You must adhere to the style you choose.

 A to Z Style Guide

-Northwestern University University Relations' Publications Group has produced an A to Z style guide that addresses many stylistic issues you are likely to encounter in Northwestern University-related communications.
+Northwestern University Global Marketing and Communications' Publications Group maintains an A to Z style guide that addresses many stylistic issues you are likely to encounter in Northwestern University-related communications.
 Standard University terminology is found here.
-If you have any questions regarding reference to a specific University entity, confirm information directly with that entity, in the University's printed faculty/staff/student directory, or through the University Relations Publications Group.
+If you have any questions regarding reference to a specific University entity, confirm information directly with that entity, in the University's printed faculty/staff/student directory, or through the Office of Global Marketing and Comunications' Publications Group.